The Keene Sentinel: Current operations

 The daily operation includes the online service The Keene Sentinel and commercial printing operations.
 As of 2004, it had a paid circulation of about 14,000.

 In May 2024, the newspaper sent out a memo to staff announcing it will switch to postal delivery, resulting in 11 independent carriers losing their jobs.
 In January 2025, the paper launched "The Keene Sentinel Local Journalism Fund" along with a community advisory board.

 The Sentinel covers the city of Keene, and 30 towns in Cheshire County (Alstead, Chesterfield, Dublin, Fitzwilliam, Gilsum, Harrisville, Hinsdale, Jaffrey, Marlborough, Marlow, Nelson, Richmond, Rindge, Roxbury, Stoddard, Sullivan, Surry, Swanzey, Troy, Walpole, Westmoreland, and Winchester), Hillsborough County (Antrim, Bennington, Francestown, Greenfield, Hancock, and Peterborough) and Sullivan County (Acworth, Charlestown, and Langdon).

-Prices

-The Keene Sentinel prices are: $2.00 daily, and $2.75 for the “Weekend Edition”.